 Maggie as we know is one of the most successful brands in India as far as ‘Ready to Eat’ items are considered.
 But how did it really achieve this level of success?
-Since the inception of the brand, with proper Segmentation, targeting and positioning , Maggi was able to step into the market of noodles as it was able to promote the concept of ‘ready to eat noodles’ in a country like India and secondly was able to established as a brand and educated the customers through this approach.
+Since the inception of the brand, with proper Segmentation, targeting and positioning , Maggi was able to step into the market of instant noodles as it was able to promote the concept of ‘ready to eat noodles’ in a country like India and secondly was able to established as a brand and educated the customers through this approach.

 With catchy phrases and taglines, they were able to target housewives and children alike and made it a product of convenience i.e a food product which can be consumed during breakfast as well.

 With the overall product positioning and repetitive advertising by relating to every possible instance which an Indian experiences, Maggie was able to cater to every type of target audience.
 They never went and used big celebrities rather, experimented even with the promotion techniques by showcasing typical household conversations and placed their product accordingly.
-Even if there was stiff competition, Maggi stayed put in the Noodles market because of the relatability factor and the extensive research it did to capture the Indian market.
+Even if there was stiff competition, Maggi stayed put in the Noodles market because of the relatability factor and the extensive research they did to capture the Indian market.